Menu

 SCULPTOR, SOUND ARTIST, WRITER, SET DESIGNER

-COMMUNITY RECOGNITION AWARD WAS PRESENTED TO MICHAEL BURTCH IN 2007
+CULTURAL ADVISORY BOARD COMMUNITY RECOGNITION AWARD 2003 MICHAEL BURTCH

 The Sault Star: Article by Dan Belrose